 As a long-standing member of the community, Michael understands what Waverley needs.
-He is passionate about advocating for change that benefits the whole community.
+He is passionate about advocating for improvements that benefit our community.

 Alongside footy and part-time work, Michael completed a Bachelor of Commerce at Deakin University in Burwood (where he met his now-wife Megan).
 He then went on to study his Masters in Accounting at Monash University.

-Before being elected to parliament, Michael worked as a tax accountant in the Waverley area, helping small and medium-sized businesses and individual taxpayers grow their businesses and improve their financial situations.
-His in-depth understanding of the regulatory and financial challenges facing SMEs and local residents is proving invaluable in his role as Shadow Parliamentary Secretary for cost of living, red tape reduction and business costs.
+Before being elected to the Victorian Parliament, Michael worked as a tax accountant in the Waverley area, helping small and medium-sized businesses and individual taxpayers grow their businesses and improve their financial situations.
+His in-depth understanding of the regulatory and financial challenges facing small and medium-sized businesses and local residents, is invaluable in representing their interests in State Parliament.